Cardiacs: The Seaside and Seaside Treats

 Between 5 November – 21 December 1984, Cardiacs performed their first major British support tour, supporting Marillion at the personal invitation of Marillion's vocalist, Fish.
 Whilst the tour afforded the band a new level of publicity, generally they were not well received by Marillion's fanbase.
 On most dates of the tour, the band was pelted with a variety of makeshift missiles.
 During the 13 December show at the Hammersmith Apollo, Fish himself was indignant enough about the Marillion fans and their hostile behaviour to come onstage during Cardiacs' set and berate the audience about it.
 The band eventually ducked out of the last three days of the Marillion tour.

-A Cardiacs spin-off project – Mr and Mrs Smith and Mr Drake – emerged in 1984.
-As the name suggests, this featured Tim and Sarah Smith plus William D. Drake and consisted of a quieter, more acoustically-orientated take on Cardiacs' music.
+A Cardiacs spin-off project – Mr and Mrs Smith and Mr Drake – emerged in 1984 which featured Tim, Sarah and Drake and consisted of a quieter, more acoustically orientated take on Cardiacs' music.
 The project released a self-titled cassette album which was only available via the Cardiacs fan club.
-Later on, the project would be renamed the Sea Nymphs.